 Detroit's foodie scene is something that took me completely by surprise during my visit there.
-The legendary Slow's Bar B-Q restaurant located on Michigan Avenue attracts foodies and locals alike who want to sample unique foods as well as craft beer.
+The legendary Slow's Bar-B-Q restaurant located on Michigan Avenue attracts foodies and locals alike who want to sample unique foods as well as craft beer.

-Having opened its doors in 2005 in Corktown thanks to the vision of co-owner Phillip Cooley, Slow's found a welcome audience in this Irish immigrant-rich area on the fringe of Detroit's downtown.
-Of course, there is no one formula for success, but Slow's low-key vibe, commitment to a clean decor and an emphasis on camaraderie and the spirit of barbecue have made this a bit of a mecca for locals and tourists alike.
+Having opened its doors in 2005 in Corktown thanks to the vision of co-owner Phillip Cooley, Slow's found a welcome audience in this Irish immigrant–rich area on the fringe of Detroit's downtown.
+Of course, there is no one formula for success, but Slow's low-key vibe, commitment to a clean decor, and emphasis on camaraderie and the spirit of barbecue have made this a bit of a mecca for locals and tourists alike.

 Can gourmet cuisine shape and influence travelers?
 Most definitely.